Thai soccer team found — but rescue is far from over

 Although water pumps have been sucking water out of the caves, rescuers would prefer the group walk out rather than swim and dive through the flooded tunnels, a Thai Navy spokesman told NBC News.

-But so much water has been pumped out from the caves that it has flooded farms nearby, the Bangkok Post reported.
+So much water has already been pumped out from the caves that it has flooded farms nearby, The Bangkok Post reported.

 Two British divers, John Volanthen and Rick Stanton, were first to reach the boys on Monday evening, according to Bill Whitehouse, the vice chairman of the British Cave Rescue Council.